 mod_proxy module that was bundled with Apache.

 Today NGINX powers hundreds of millions of websites.
-In fact, the very website you’re reading right now is also heavily relied on NGINX.
+The website you’re reading right now also heavily relies on NGINX.

-Some time ago I watched a video from some conference where Igor participated.
-As soon as he says “Hello, I’m Igor Sysoev, creator of NGINX” the audience bursts with extra-long applause.
-He even had to tell them “Come on guys, you haven’t heard my presentation yet.”
+Some time ago, I watched a video from a conference where Igor participated.
+As soon as he says, “Hello, I’m Igor Sysoev, creator of NGINX,” the audience bursts with extra-long applause.
+He even had to tell them, “Come on guys, you haven’t heard my presentation yet.”

 So, Igor didn’t need praise or promotion.
-He created something essential for Internet today.
+Instead, he created something essential for the Internet today.
 His code spoke for itself.